Building Your Own Trusted Execution Environments Using FPGA: SoC FPGA and Root of Trust

-A typical design and development flow of general-purpose computing platforms on SoC FPGA involves: i) the development of the hardware system on the FPGA, including designing the peripheral blocks and creating the connections between these blocks and the hardcore CPU system.
-In this step, a developer can use and customize open-sourced and proprietary hardware IPs; ii) the development of the software system on the hardcore and softcore CPUs.
-To be compatible with SoCs without FPGAs, when a SoC FPGA device is powered on, the hardcore system boots first before going on to configure the FPGA.
+A typical design and development flow of general-purpose computing platforms on SoC FPGA involves: (i) the development of the hardware on the FPGA, including designing the peripheral blocks and creating the connections.
+In this step, a developer can use and customize open-sourced and proprietary hardware IPs; and (ii) the development of the software on the hardcore and softcore CPUs.